Answers to common questions about Autism and joining the Autism Tree community.

 If you feel overwhelmed, you're not alone!
 Call our team or register online for our Parent Mentor Program or Navigating Neurodiversity Program.

-Yes, absolutely!
+YES, absolutely!
 At our family events, the whole family is invited to attend - siblings, cousins, aunts, uncles, grandma and grandpa...anyone involved in that child’s life is welcome!

 Short answer: Since we were founded, we have experienced that "every family tree is touched by autism".

 Long answer: After Dayna and Todd Hoff’s son Garret was diagnosed, they began to organically meet other people whose families were affected by autism.
 Beginning as a personal project, Dayna would create a "family tree" map of every parent they met, and then began serving one child, one parent, and one family at a time.
 This evolved into an Autism Tree Family of our own, bringing families living with autism together to provide love and support for each other.
+Since 2003, we were built (and sustained) on a pay-it-forward model!

 Never miss out on all of Autism Tree's news and upcoming events!